dlebedinsky/tello-localization/README.md

 Our first challenge is to run the detection and depth algorithms inside this loop, without creating excessive lag.
 I believe it may be necessary to run the key press listening and display updating in two separate threads.
 As a first step, we could define a new key to take pictures, and run detection and depth on each image.
 If we have time, we can then find a way to make the drone move autonomously, in response to what it detects.

+Take a picture of the scene
+Take a picture further back
+get 2 vectors of Midas and YOLO output, what do we do with the vectors?
+"graph" is a chain which loops back, each node is orientation at a certain time, made up of midas and yolo output.
+Order is based on time, but lets say a current position looks like a much older position.
+This could indicate that you moved in a loop, and helps you build a map or deconstruct the environment.
+For the graph algorthim step, we can just put that as conclusion/next step, not the actual implementation for our project.